Specialties & Services

 Continence specialist nurses also provide education on good bladder and bowel habits, intermittent self-catheterization or management of indwelling urinary catheters.

-The Falls and Balance Clinic aims to reduce fall risk for elderly persons by identifying and correcting risk factors.
+The Falls and Balance Clinic aims to reduce fall risk for older persons by identifying and correcting risk factors.

 This starts with a comprehensive functional (visual, sensory, reaction time, mobility), and physiologic profile (muscle strength and balance) assessment together with a review of relevant health issues.